-Are you looking for the best landing page software to build conversion focused marketing pages?
+Are you looking for the best landing page builder to build conversion focused marketing pages?
 Or are you looking for a builder that can power your entire sales funnel?

 In this post, I’ll be reviewing the best landing page software builders on the market.
 I’ve included recommendations for different use cases and the strengths of each builder below.

-Let’s get started and take a look at these landing page tools:
+Let’s get started and take a look at these landing page builders: